You know all too well you should not compare yourself with others. But you can’t stop yourself from doing it.

-Once you can benchmark your qualities and abilities against others, you can find out how well you’re doing.
-With this knowledge, you can pinpoint the criteria to improve yourself.
+Once you can benchmark your qualities and abilities against others, you can find out where you stand on a scale of abilities.
+With this knowledge, you can pinpoint the areas to improve yourself.

-And we all want to become superior in some aspect, because we all are born with a primary inferiority complex.
+And we all want to become superior in some aspect because we all are born with a primary inferiority complex.
 If we were to believe Alfred Adler, the Austrian psychotherapist, “Everyone… has a feeling of inferiority.”

-One thing here: As an unwritten general rule, you compare yourself most with those who are like you.
-You never even bother to compare yourselves to people who are far too different from you.
-The reason being that their worlds are too different from ours, and so incomparable.
+One thing here: As an unwritten rule, you compare most with those who are like you.
+You compare yourself against those from nearly the same age, gender, and social status.

-3 Reasons To You Stop Comparing Yourself
+3 Reasons To Stop Comparing Yourself

-How do feel when you come across happy, radiant faces of your social media friends all over your Pinterest and Instagram?
+How do feel when you come across the happy, radiant faces of your social media friends all over your Pinterest and Instagram?
 How do you feel when you see pictures of your Facebook friends holidaying in Machu Picchu, Bora Bora, or Ice Canyon?

 Don’t answer the obvious.
 Instead, read on.

 Comparing has a dark, negative side.
-Here are three reasons why you should stop comparing yourself to others:
+Here are three reasons you should stop comparing yourself to others:

 So, stop comparing yourself to others because it discourages you.

 While comparing may not include gossiping, but in large parts, gossiping is comparing.
 A big part of our conversation is “small talk.”
-We small-talk about others’ advantages, disadvantages, mishaps, failures, personal lives and relationship status.
+We small-talk about others’ advantages, disadvantages, mishaps, failures, personal lives, and relationship status.

 Gossip, on the whole, is talking about absent people.
-It always carried a bad reputation.
+It always carried a terrible reputation.
 According to Wert and Salovey, 2004, around 60% of our talks with others involve gossip.
 They further say that all gossip involves social comparison.

 Gossipers often compare to put others down.
 Aggressive gossipers, as a rule, compare themselves with less fortunate people to feel better.
-This is downward comparison — comparing to others who are worse off.
+This is a downward comparison — comparing to others who are worse off.
 It makes people feel better as they see they are in a superior position.

-In personal lives, gossip is thrilling but not without some element of malice.
-We hate gossipers even though we all gossip to some extent.
+In personal lives, gossip is thrilling, but not without some element of malice.
+We hate gossipers, even though we all gossip to some extent.
 We sometimes use it to deface and defame others.
 Gossip can also be a tool of manipulation.

 At workplace, gossip is often the reason for premature resignations, leadership failures, and rampant animosity, as investigated by Hallet, 2009.